HennyBicks01/MoodCalendar/README.md

 ## Project Contributions
 <!-- Describe each team member's contributions to the project -->

-**Note:** Only one member of the team is required to submit the project.

-## Submission
-Please archive the complete project/solution and submit it.

 ## Rubric

 *Project Submission - 160 points*